Unclaimed Monies Act 2008 (referral)

 Legislation that gives VCAT the power to hear these applications

-Your request to the Registrar to refer the matter to VCAT must be made within 60 days after service on you of the Registrar’s determination.
+Your request to the Registrar to refer the matter to VCAT must be made within 60 days of receiving the Registrar’s determination.

-You may also request the Registrar to refer the matter to VCAT if the Registrar has not determined your objection within 90 days of receiving your objection.
+You may also request the Registrar to refer the matter to VCAT if the Registrar hasn't determined your objection within 90 days of receiving your objection.

-If the Registrar requires you to give further and better particulars of your objection and you do not give them within 30 days, the Registrar must not refer the matter.
+The Registrar usually must refer the matter to VCAT within 60 days of receiving your request.
+However, further time is allowed if the Registrar requires you to give further and better particulars of your objection.
+If you don't provide these particulars within 30 days, the Registrar will not refer the matter.